How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 • Applies to international flights between signatory countries (over 130 nations)

-• Does not specifically address compensation for delays
+• Does not provide automatic fixed compensation for delays

-• Damages must be actual, documented financial losses (missed prepaid accommodations, business opportunities, etc.)
+• Damages must be actual, documented financial losses (missed prepaid accommodations, business commitments, etc.)

 • Airlines can avoid liability if they took all reasonable measures to prevent the delay